-diagnoses requirements as defined in the APTA Guide to Physical Therapist Practice.
+requirements as defined in the APTA Guide to Physical Therapist Practice.

-Unsatisfactory course grade-Remediation during Module VII or XIII.
-WILL DELAY GRADUATION from the program.
+Unsatisfactory course grade - Must retake course during Module VII or VIII.
+May require remediation prior to retaking the course.
+Will DELAY GRADUATION from the program.

 Total Module V Credits

 4

 MODULE VI (16 WEEKS)

 DPT 701 (10) Neuroscience

 Anatomy and physiology of the human nervous system; development, cellular, chemical, and structural basis for normal and abnormal sensorimotor and higher cognitive function.
 Discusses the clinically relevant pathological sequelae and the neurobiological basis for clinical intervention.
 Emphasizes a highly organized and interconnected nervous system with multiple mechanisms of neuroplasticity.
-Neuroimaging is integrated into the course.
+Neuroimaging is integrated into the

 Unsatisfactory course grade-Remediation during Module VII.
 WILL DELAY DPT704 Clinical Practicum II.
-WILL DELAY GRADUATION from the program.
+WILL DELAY GRADUATION from the

 DPT 702 (12)

 Management of Neuromuscular Disorders

 Systematic, problem-solving approach to neurologic problems of the central and peripheral nervous systems with emphasis on epidemiology, clinical signs and symptoms, medical/surgical interventions, P.T. examination and interventions, and outcomes: laboratory included.

 Unsatisfactory course grade-No remediation; must repeat course in cycle.
 Re-enroll and retake course next year.
 WILL NOT CONTINUE IN THE CURRICULUM.
 WILL DELAY GRADUATION from the program.

-DPT 703 (1) Clinical Seminar IV
+DPT 703 (1)

+Clinical Seminar IV

+23

 Fourth seminar in series of four.
 See course description in Module II.

 Unsatisfactory course grade-Remediation during Module VII.
 WILL DELAY DPT704 Clinical Practicum II.
 WILL DELAY GRADUATION from the program.

-Total Module VI Credits 23
+Total Module VI Credits

 MODULE VII (8 WEEKS)

+Clinical Practicum II

 DPT 704 (4)

-Clinical Practicum II

-Second 8-week, full-time clinical education requirement integrated into the 3-year DPT curriculum designed to provide the student opportunity to apply knowledge and skills acquired during Year I and II.
-Clinical settings for DPT 704 (Clinical Practicum II) and DPT 711 (Clinical Practicum III) will be selected so the student meets the Acute Care, Rehabilitation settings, and/or neuromuscular patient diagnoses requirements as defined in the APTA Guide to Physical Therapist Practice.
+This second eight-week, full-time clinical education

+requirement integrated into the three-year DPT curriculum is designed to provide the student with the opportunity to apply knowledge and skills acquired during Year I and II.
+Clinical settings will be selected so the student meets the Acute Care or Rehabilitation settings, and/or neuromuscular patient diagnoses requirements as defined in the APTA Guide to Physical Therapist Practice.

-Unsatisfactory course grade-Remediation during Module VIII.
+Unsatisfactory course grade-Must retake the course during Module VIII.
+May require remediation prior to retaking the course.
 WILL DELAY GRADUATION from the program.

 Total Module VII Credits

 MODULE VIII (8 WEEKS)

-DPT 711 (4)

-Clinical Practicum III
+DPT 711 (4)Clinical Practicum III

-Third 8-week, full-time clinical education requirement integrated into the 3-year DPT curriculum designed to provide the student opportunity to apply knowledge and skills acquired during Year I and II.
-Clinical settings for DPT 704 (Clinical Practicum II) and DPT 711 (Clinical Practicum III) will be selected so the student meets the Acute Care, Rehabilitation settings, and/or neuromuscular patient diagnoses requirements as defined in the American Physical Therapy Association's Guide to Physical Therapist Practice.
+This third eight-week, full-time clinical education requirement integrated into the three-year DPT curriculum is designed to provide the student with the opportunity to apply knowledge and skills acquired during Year I and II.
+Clinical settings will be selected so the student meets the Acute Care or Rehabilitation settings, and/or neuromuscular patient diagnoses requirements as defined in the APTA Guide to Physical Therapist Practice.

-Unsatisfactory course grade-Remediation during Module XIII.
+Unsatisfactory course grade-Must Retake the course during Module XIII (Internship Module).
+May require remediation prior to retaking the course.
 WILL DELAY GRADUATION from the program.

 Total Module VII Credits 4

 Year III

 MODULE IX (15WEEKS; INCLUDING THREE WEEKLONG BREAKS)

 DPT 705 (5)

 Principles of Electrotherapeutic Examination and Intervention; Management of Integumentrary Disorders

 Basic concepts in electrical safety and instrumentation, detailed concepts and applications of electrotherapy introducing principles of electrophysiologic